 - Contact information

 In addition to your company details, you may also need to include information about your product or service, monthly turnover (or predicted turnover) and average amount per transaction.
+To apply for your merchant account, you’ll need to provide business information.
+This process is part of broader regulations like Know Your Customer (KYC).

 Get in touch with our payments experts